Sinner wins in return from doping ban before home crowd at Italian Open

 Another sign in the crowd translated to "Make our hearts beat."
 One more referred to this week's election of a new pope just down the road at the Vatican, joking that "After three months of conclave, Habemus Papam!" — using the Latin words that are announced from the balcony of St. Peter's Basilica when a pope is elected.

+“The crowd was incredible,” Sinner said.
+“They always give me strength to continue even in tough times.
+So it was a very, very special moment.”

-Sinner's only real lapse came late in the second set when he failed to consolidate a break and dropped his serve.
-But he broke again in the next game and then served out.
+His only real lapse came late in the second set when he failed to consolidate a break and dropped his serve.
+But he broke again in the next game and then served the match out.

 The last Italian man to win the Rome title was Adriano Panatta in 1976.